Superlens: Sub-diffraction imaging in the far field

 In a control experiment, the line pair object was imaged without the hyperlens.
 The line pair could not be resolved because of the diffraction limit of the (optical) aperture was limited to 260 nm.
 Because the hyperlens supports the propagation of a very broad spectrum of wave vectors, it can magnify arbitrary objects with sub-diffraction-limited resolution.

 Although this work appears to be limited by being only a cylindrical hyperlens, the next step is to design a spherical lens.
 That lens will exhibit three-dimensional capability.
 Near-field optical microscopy uses a tip to scan an object.
 In contrast, this optical hyperlens magnifies an image that is sub-diffraction-limited.
 The magnified sub-diffraction image is then projected into the far field.

 The optical hyperlens shows a notable potential for applications, such as real-time biomolecular imaging and nanolithography.
 Such a lens could be used to watch cellular processes that have been impossible to see.
 Conversely, it could be used to project an image with extremely fine features onto a photoresist as a first step in photolithography, a process used to make computer chips.
 The hyperlens also has applications for DVD technology.

 In 2010, a spherical hyperlens for two dimensional imaging at visible frequencies was demonstrated experimentally.
 The spherical hyperlens was based on silver and titanium oxide in alternating layers and had strong anisotropic hyperbolic dispersion allowing super-resolution with visible spectrum.
 The resolution was 160 nm in the visible spectrum.
 It will enable biological imaging at the cellular and DNA level, with a strong benefit of magnifying sub-diffraction resolution into far-field.

 Plasmon-assisted microscopy

-See Near-field scanning optical microscope.